oxor-io/circom_workshop/README.md

 3. **Completing Homework Tasks:**
    The project includes several TODO tasks to enhance your understanding and skills.
 Your homework assignments are as follows:

 - **Prevent Replay Attack:**
   Implement a solution to prevent replay attacks by adding a nonce to transactions.

 - **Overflow Check:**
   Add an overflow check for the recipient's balance to prevent unintended behavior.

 - **Write Verifier Smart Contract:**
   Write a verifier smart contract to validate the correctness of the ZK rollup proofs.

 - **Optional: MultyTx Rollup Support:**
   If you are feeling adventurous, explore adding support for processing multiple transactions (MultyTx rollup).
 This task is optional but highly encouraged for a more comprehensive learning experience.

+4. **Script Commands:**
+   BabyRoll provides convenient script commands to simplify the development process.
+Here are the available commands:

+- **Run `npm run generateTestInput`:**
+  Create an `input.json` file with signal values for BabyRoll.

+- **Run `npm run test circuit`:**
+  Compile BabyRoll, generate a proof with `input.json` as signal values, and run the verification process.

+- **Run `npm run solidityVerifier circuit`:**
+  Create a verifier smart contract.
+Note: Ensure you have a file with a `.zkey` extension in the "build" folder (generated when you run `npm run test circuit` or `npm run testNoPots circuit`).

+- **Run `npm run getCalldata`:**
+  Generate calldata for the `verifyProof` function with the proofs you created earlier.

 ## Resources